Welcome to my zesty paleo website!

 Consequently, I followed gluten-free diet for over a month and even though I saw improvements in symptoms, it became more obvious to me that eating certain foods tended to intensify some of the symptoms I had.
 This was a turning point for me as I started to question again what was going wrong with me and this time around internet was ready to give me the answer, which was to embark on the paleo diet.

 I consider myself pretty lucky to have entered this new stage of life well prepared, with a solid cooking experience and a great number of culinary explorations.
-Extensive traveling and official residency in five countries brought out of me an unflagging zeal to experiment in the kitchen.
+Extensive traveling and official residency in several countries brought out of me an unflagging zeal to experiment in the kitchen.
 When first embarked on the paleo journey, I oftentimes found myself creating my own paleo dishes and that is why I thought that starting a blog dedicated to my own recipes could be a good idea.
 My medical background proofed to be pretty useful as it encourages me to create recipes by following the rules of healthy eating, notably I try to incorporate fruits more, thus reducing the use of sugars, I also opt for a reduced sodium intake by using herbs and spices and I try not to overheat fats whenever possible.
 As I love Indian food, spices constitute a big part of my cuisine; therefore, you might find some of my recipes too spicy or too zesty, but feel free to experiment and readjust spices to your taste.